benemichel/-udacity_cpp_capstone_snake_game_project/README.md

 ### Object Oriented Programming
-1. The project uses Object Oriented Programming techniques.
+✔️ 1.
+The project uses Object Oriented Programming techniques.
   - Used provided classes and created HighScore class.
-2. Classes use appropriate access specifiers for class members.
+✔️ 2.
+Classes use appropriate access specifiers for class members.
-  - Used provided classes and created HighScore class, all members of additonally created classes provide explicit access specifiers. (e.g. _highScore as private member),
-3. Class constructors utilize member initialization lists.
+  - Used provided classes and created HighScore class, all members of additonally created classes provide explicit access specifiers. (e.g. _highScore as private member), ✔️ 3.
+Class constructors utilize member initialization lists.
   - See highscore.h
-4. Classes abstract implementation details from their interfaces.
+✔️ 4.
+Classes abstract implementation details from their interfaces.
   - Used minimal interfaces and encapsulation.
 All functions document their effects through clear and speaking function names.
-5. Classes encapsulate behavior.
+✔️ 5.
+Classes encapsulate behavior.
   - see 4.

 ### Memory Management
-1. The project makes use of references in function declarations.
+✔️ 1.
+The project makes use of references in function declarations.
   - e.g. Renderer::Render(...
 SDL_Point const &food ...)

 ### Concurrency
+✔️ 1.
 Concurrency was not used.
 This is a simple program.
 A good approach to software engineering is avoiding over-engineering by using more complex techniques only were applicable and favorable.
+Understanding of concurreny was shown in the previous project "Concurrent Traffic Simulation".

 ## CC Attribution-ShareAlike 4.0 International